malvikasharan/EMBL-Teen-2019/posts/2019-07-30-community_and_collaboration.md

 | [PREVIOUS POST](./2019-07-17-introduction.md) | [RETURN HOME](https://malvikasharan.github.io/EMBL-Teen-2019/)| [NEXT POST](./2019-07-31-matheli-interview.md) |

 Today we discussed my work as a Community Manager at EMBL, while Maria-Theresa got to sit with me during Bio-IT's weekly drop-in sessions.
 I told her about the roles of community managers in the current collaborative world of science.
-I also shared with her the challenges I faced in my current job while choosing to dedicate my full-time in community management, which meant I couldn't do research anymore - simply because I didn't have time for that.
+I also shared with her the challenges I faced in my current job while choosing to dedicate my full-time in community management, which meant I couldn't do research anymore - simply because couldn't do both.

 So, even though I miss working on research projects, I definitely identify myself as a community manager more.
-At work, part of my responsibilities is to learn and bring best practices of Open Science at my workplace and share them with others.
+At work, part of my responsibilities is to learn and bring best practices of Open Science to my community and share them with others.
 This doesn't mean that I have to be an expert on everything.
 If I can turn to a right person, or point others to a particular skill/resource that can improve their work, that's a win for everyone involved.
 Therefore, **collaboration is the key**, either you are a researcher or a community manager.

 ![](https://images.unsplash.com/photo-1531537571171-a707bf2683da?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3067&q=80)
 *Images on Unsplash by @mimithian*